• Skip to main content

 Like a genuine “aviator”, the new edition sports a high-contrast dial layout with bold Arabic numerals and a tachymetric scale, which is usable.

-I mean, the Longines Lindbergh’s Atlantic Voyage is so large that the Swiss brand has even managed to make the numerals on the scale big enough to be seen with a naked eye.
+I mean, the Lindbergh’s Atlantic Voyage is so large that Longines even managed to make the numerals on the scale big enough to be seen with the naked eye.

 * UPDATE ON CALIBER: Okay, I was wrong about the caliber.
 I have just learned that the chronograph is powered by the self-winding Caliber L705, which is based on the relatively new ETA Valgranges A07.231 blank movement.